 At the beginning of the process, it is completely normal to experience a high level of excitement.
 This should be expected, right?
 You are signing up for a big and exciting change.
 Being excited is normal, and there are a few things that will influence your excitement levels along the way.

 Even though excitement is a good thing, this phase can also come with this kind of excited exhaustion to it, especially towards the end.
-The process to pick out each component can feel a little overwhelming, and though you might be excited to choose your options, the sheer number of options can certainly make the project feel like quite a bit of work.
+It may seem like an emotional roller coaster, but it will slowly fade away as the project unfolds.
+The process of picking out each component can feel a little overwhelming, and though you might be excited to choose your options, the sheer number of options can certainly make the project feel like quite a bit of work and give you some mixed emotions.

 After everything has been evaluated and you have a general idea of the design, you will be able to relax a little bit—and that excitement will start all over.
-When you see the renderings and realize that it is really going to come true, you will be even more thrilled about what the future will hold.
+When you see the renderings and realize that it is really going to come true, you will be even more thrilled about what the future will hold, and you’ll absolutely love the results.

-No matter how prepared you are for your home transformation, sticker shock is something that always seems to catch homeowners by surprise throughout the process.
+No matter how prepared you are for your house transformation, sticker shock is something that always seems to catch homeowners by surprise throughout the process.
 Your excitement was building while you were selecting all kinds of different home components, but now it is time to face the music—and the music can be a little loud.
-Home renovations cost a lot of money, and when your contractor hands you your bill, you might be a little shocked.
+Home renovations cost a lot of money, and when your contractor hands you your bill after you signed that dotted line, you might be a little shocked.

 The sticker shock phase can be a little rough, but it always ends on a high note.
 For a while, you will be wondering if you really want to spend that much money.
 During this phase, decisions are generally made.
 It is here where we will work with you to determine what components you really want to keep for your home.
-This might mean that you decide to pay the full amount—or you might decide to sit back and make some changes, which can come with its own emotions.
+This might mean that you decide to pay the full amount—or you might decide to sit back and make some changes if you want to save money, which can come with its own emotions.

 After everything is said and done, you and your construction team will make the decisions that best suit your preferences and your budget.
 You might have had to swap some of your preferences for cheaper alternatives, but that is okay.
 You will see the new look and realize just how wonderful the new space will be, even with these minor modifications.
 The price side of things will be handled, and we will take it from there.